Schemes of Arrangement

 - all material information relating to the scheme proposal has been disclosed;

-- the standard of disclosure to all shareholders has been equivalent to the standard that would be required by the Code in a Code-regulated transaction;
+- the standard of disclosure to all shareholders has been equivalent to the standard that would be required by the Code in a Code-regulated transaction or is otherwise appropriate in all of the relevant circumstances;

 - the interest classes of shareholders were adequately identified; and